n1215/larabread/README.md

 ```

 ### 3. Create BreadcrumbList in other ways.
-Simple blog system example using Category and Post models.
+A simple blog system example using Category and Post models.

 - routes/web.php